Congratulations! You are here because you want your toddler to give up their pacifier. This is fantastic news!

 The usual and advisory first step is to think about ditching the daytime habit.
 Gradually reducing your toddler’s pacifier use this way has many benefits, and swapping it for a new toy is one of them.

 For instance, ‘We are going out, but we said we would leave this at home, didn’t we?’
-Your toddler could instead choose a new or favorite toy to take with them as a pacifier replacement (distraction!)
+Instead, your toddler could choose a new or favorite toy to take with them as a pacifier replacement (distraction!)